No one ever seems to want to talk about dog poop, yet elimination is an important part of digestion and one you should pay attention to.

 Size and Frequency

 The larger the dog poop, the less food is being digested.
-That’s why commercial kibbles cause big stinky feces: they are mostly undigestible filler.
+That’s why commercial kibbles cause big stinky feces … because they’re mostly undigestible filler.

 How often your dog eliminates tells you how long it takes to digest her meal.
 Any changes may be a signal there’s a small battle going on inside.

 As a dog health care coach, when someone comes to me with a problem, I often ask what kind of poop the dog passes.
-I can’t help but laugh at those who seem to think it’s a private matter they shouldn’t be privy to.
+I can’t help but laugh at those who seem to think it’s a private matter they shouldn’t be watching.